 filename - Name of configuration file or code image.
 If this file exists but contains errors, information on this file cannot be shown.

-If you enter the command dir without any parameters, the system displays all files.
+- If you enter the command dir without any parameters, the system displays all files. - ◆ A colon (:) is required after the specified unit number.

 File information is shown below:

 Table 18: File Directory Information